Rubus ursinus: Cultivars

 A cultivar of this species named the 'Aughinbaugh' blackberry was a parent of the loganberry.
 R. ursinus is also a second-generation parent of the boysenberry and the marionberry, or 'Marion' blackberry.

 'Wild Treasure' has the fruit size and flavor of the wild species, but without prickles, and the berries are machine harvestable.
 It was released by the U.S. Department of Agriculture's Agricultural Research Service in 2010, and is a hybrid between a selection of R. ursinus and 'Waldo' (another cultivar that is a second-generation descendant of the marionberry that has no prickles).

 Etymology

 The name is from rubus for "bramble" and ursinus for "bear".

 Distribution

-The plant is native to western North America, found in British Columbia (Canada); California, Idaho, Montana, Oregon, and Washington (Western U.S.); and Baja California state (Mexico).
+The plant is native to western North America, found mainly in British Columbia (Canada); California, Idaho, Montana, Oregon, and Washington (Western U.S.); and Baja California state (Mexico).